Marcus Silcock

 Matthew Haigh

 This week’s surreal-absurd sampler is Matthew Haigh.
-Poems that use the cut up technique and “centre around cult television shows with a warm, gay-icon slant (The Golden Girls and Murder, She Wrote respectively).
-Utilising the internet movie database (IMDB).”
-Read more
+Poems that use the cut up technique and “centre around cult television shows with a warm, gay-icon slant (The Golden Girls and Murder,… Read more.

 -